 Our existing credit facilities impose, and any future credit facility will impose, operating and financial restrictions on us.
-These restrictions in our existing credit facilities generally limit most of our subsidiaries' ability to, among other things:
+These restrictions in our existing credit facilities generally limit our ability to, among other things:

-- pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividend; - permit us to pay dividends if, during the twelve month period ending March 31, 2010, one of our charters is canceled, any of its terms are waived or the payments under such charter decrease, unless we are able to demonstrate to the lender's satisfaction that we have the necessary cash resources to meet our newbuild commitments and maintain a minimum cash balance of \$25.0 million; - enter into long-term charters for more than 13 months; - incur additional indebtedness, including through the issuance of guarantees; - change the flag, class or management of the vessel mortgaged under such facility or terminate or materially amend the management agreement relating to such vessel; - create liens on their assets; - make loans; - make investments; - make capital expenditures; - undergo a change in ownership or control or permit a change in ownership and control of our Manager; - sell the vessel mortgaged under such facility; - permit the Hajioannou family to reduce its shareholding in us below 51%; and - permit our chief executive officer to change.
+- pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividend; - enter into long-term charters for more than 13 months; - incur additional indebtedness, including through the issuance of guarantees; - change the flag, class or management of the vessel mortgaged under such facility or terminate or materially amend the management agreement relating to such vessel; - create liens on their assets; - make loans; - make investments; - make capital expenditures; - undergo a change in ownership or control or permit a change in ownership and control of our Manager; - sell the vessel mortgaged under such facility; and - permit our chief executive officer to change.